material-components/material-components-web-react/README.md

 # Material Components for React (MDC React)

-MDC React is a wrapper library for [MDC Web](https://github.com/material-components/material-components-web).
-We're aiming for MDC React Components to mirror MDC Web Components.
+MDC React is the offical implementation of Google's Material Design Components.
+It is a wrapper library for [MDC Web](https://github.com/material-components/material-components-web).
 Please refer to our [MDC Web Catalog](https://material-components.github.io/material-components-web-catalog/#/) to interact with the Components.
 This repo also serves as an example of how to use MDC Web's _Foundation_ and _Adapter_ classes.

 ## Components